jdsham/hf-ai-agents-course/docs/src/DESIGN.md

 **Internal Logic**:
 1. Log the beginning of calculation with the expression
 2. Import the math module
-3. Create allowed_names dictionary with math functions (excluding those starting with "__")
+3. Create allowed_names dictionary with math functions using dictionary comprehension (excluding those starting with "__")
 4. Evaluate the expression using eval with restricted namespace (no builtins, only math functions)
 5. Log the calculation result
 6. Return the result as a string